Reading: Eating Animals by Jonathan Safran

 I finished this book a while back but didn’t get round to posting about it and how it’s influenced my new dining habits.
-I haven’t managed to dive straight to veganism.
+I haven’t managed to dive straight to veganism, but I’m trying to make piecemeal changes daily, less meat, more plant-forward menus

 I still enjoy my seafood and some happy chickens at the source every now and then.
-I’ve mostly cut red meat – beef, pork and lamb from my diet, except on occasions at yum cha and where the provenance of ingredients and where happy fairly treated animals were raised.
+I’ve mostly reduced red meat – beef, pork and lamb from my diet, except on occasions at yumcha and where the provenance of ingredients and where happy fairly treated animals were raised.

 Pork is the backbone of Chinese cuisine, but with Chinese cuisine, (not strictly) vegetarian meals are not difficult to settle on as there’s always plenty of greens done different ways stir-fried with oyster sauce or some seafood-based broth.